marafathussain/ML_book_easy/chapters/chapter1.md

 **End of Chapter 1**

-You now understand the foundations of artificial intelligence and machine learning, their history, how they work, and why they're transforming biology.
+You now understand the foundations of artificial intelligence and machine learning, their history, how they work, and why they are transforming biology.
 In Chapter 2, we will get our hands dirty with data, learning to clean, explore, and prepare biological datasets for machine learning.